swimmingly/swimmingly.github.io/_pages/other/overview.md

 See notes on [individualism](/other/individualism) for elaboration and more sources.

-[^1]: Ayn Rand is the source of the ideas in the preceding section to this point.
+[^1]: Ayn Rand is the source of the ideas from this point back through the preceding section.
 See _Capitalism: the Unknown Ideal_.
 [^2]: [_The Market for Liberty_](https://mises.org/library/book/market-liberty), Morris and Linda Tannehill.
 The authors develop the details of this idea of Murray Rothbard to an overwhelmingly convincing degree.
 [^3]: See _Atlas Shrugged_ by Ayn Rand, especially 3:1,2,10 and _The Moon is a Harsh Mistress_ by Robert Heinlein, for stories that show such societies in action.
 [^4]: _Second Treatise of Government_, John Locke
 [^5]: [Jurisdictionary](https://howtowinincourt.com?refercode=DA0054): learn enough law to start winning in court in 6-8 hours!
 [^6]: [_hygienic dark retreat_](/), Andrew Durham
-[^7]: ["Infrastructure for Anarchists"](http://vinay.howtolivewiki.com/blog/global/infrastructure_for_anarchists_1155-1155), a talk by Vinay Gupta, engineer-philosopher
+[^7]: ["Infrastructure for Anarchists"](http://vinay.howtolivewiki.com/blog/global/infrastructure_for_anarchists_1155-1155), Vinay Gupta, engineer-philosopher (audio)
-[^8]: [lowtechmagazine.com](https://lowtechmagazine.com), Kris de Decker, who refuses to assume that every problem has a high-tech solution
+[^8]: [lowtechmagazine.com](https://lowtechmagazine.com), Kris de Decker, who refuses to assume that every problem has a high-tech solution.